Contact Us

 Day 12: International departure for home ward bound.

-Day 01: Arrival in Kathmandu and transfer to hotel.
+Day 01: Arrival in Kathmandu and transfer to the hotel.

-On reaching at Kathmandu Tribhuvan International Airport, HS staff will receive with a warm welcome and transfer you to respective hotels.
-After refresh join the other group member for trip orientation, briefing by our expert guide / leader regarding trek, volunteer service, hotels, do and don’ts along with evening group dinner.
+On reaching Kathmandu Tribhuvan International Airport, HS staff will welcome you with a warm welcome and transfer you to your respective hotels.
+After refresh, join the other group members for trip orientation, briefing by our expert guide/leader regarding trek, volunteer service, hotels, do's and don’ts, along with evening group dinner.

 Day 02: Drive to Syabrubesi 1,460 m – 07 hrs journey.

-Starting with an overland drive towards interesting villages and towns and fabulous scenery of hills, farm terraces and snow capped peaks, after warm sub tropic area reaching cooler region at Langtang National Park in Dhunche 1,950 meters, a major town of Rasuwa district and Langtang area, inhabited with Tamang people.
+Starting with an overland drive towards interesting villages and towns and fabulous scenery of hills, farm terraces, and snow-capped peaks, after a warm sub-tropical area, reaching a thin air region at Langtang National Park in Dhunche, 1,950 meters, a major town of Rasuwa district and Langtang area, inhabited by Tamang people.

-From here downhill for next 2 hours to our overnight stop at Syabrubesi the gateway to Langtang, Ganesh and into Tamang Heritage Trail and to Tibet border at Kyarong.
+From here, downhill for the next 2 hours to our overnight stop at Syabrubesi, the gateway to Langtang, Ganesh, and into the Tamang Heritage Trail and to the Tibet border at Kyarong.

 Day 03: Trek to Lama Hotel 2, 350 m – 06 hrs.